montrealjug/billetterie/src/main/java/org/montrealjug/billetterie/email/README.md

 You can edit the `html` part of the `.eml` directly with your favorite text editor, save and check again in your local mail client.
 When you're satisfied with the result, backport your changes in the associated `jte` template, update your expected `html` file in the test resources, check again the result via `MailHog`...

-You know understand the rant about `Outlook` html rendering...
+You now understand the rant about `Outlook` html rendering...